sica42/roll-for-vanilla/README.md

 The addon will tell you the status of SR import.
 Hovering over the minimap icon will tell you who did not soft-res.
-If you see `Soft-res setup is complete.` then it means you're good to go.

 The minimap icon will go **green** if everyone in the group is soft-ressing.
 The minimap icon will be **orange** if someone has not soft-ressed.
 The minimap icon will be **red** if you have an outdated soft-res data.
 The minimap icon will be **white** if there is no soft-res data.